sunfishcode/wasm-reference-manual/WebAssembly.md

 The Names Section consists of an [array] of function name descriptors, which each describe names for the function with the corresponding index in the [function index space] and which consist of:
- - the function name, a [string].
+ - the function name, an [identifier].
- - the names of the locals in the function, an [array] of [strings].
+ - the names of the locals in the function, an [array] of [identifiers].

 The Names Section doesn't change execution semantics and malformed constructs, such as out-of-bounds indices, in this section cause the section to be ignored,